romantudorofficial/romantudorofficial/README.md

 # About Me

 Hi!
-I'm Tudor, a Computer Science student in Iași, Romania.
-Besides Computer Science, I love to travel, I enjoy watching movies and listening to music and I am also passionate about finance and personal development.
+I'm Tudor, a Computer Science student living in Iași, Romania.
+Besides Computer Science, I like to spend my time travelling, watching movies and listening to music.
+I am also passionate about finance and personal development.

 # How To Reach Me